Yemen: Saudi coalition conducts airstrikes on Sanaa airport | DW | 20.12.2021

 The coalition said the "strikes" targeted "legitimate military targets" in the airport, and claimed that the airport's facilities are used to launch cross-border attacks.

-The coalition urged all civilians to evacuate the area before carrying out the strikes, Al-Arabiya claimed.
+The coalition urged all civilians and UN aid workers to evacuate the area before carrying out the strikes, Al-Arabiya claimed.

 The damage caused by the strikes on airport is still unclear.
 There is also not yet any available information about casualties caused by the strikes.